 - Nerve damage

-The outcome for most patients is good as many reports that their lives have gone back to normal and they no longer suffer from leg pain and mobility also improves greatly.
+The outcome for most patients is useful, as many reports that their lives have gone back to normal, and they no longer suffer from leg pain, and mobility also improves significantly.

 However, this surgery is not a cure-all for all symptoms and other conditions associated with spinal stenosis such as arthritis.
-So, our Atlanta orthopedic doctors strongly believe in complete rehabilitation and maintenance of your symptoms and want you to live your best life and we work with you to provide a multitude of treatment options to make sure that every condition and symptoms are managed accordingly.
+So, our Atlanta orthopedic doctors strongly believe in complete rehabilitation and maintenance of your symptoms and want you to live your best life.
+We work with you to provide a multitude of treatment options to make sure that every condition and symptoms are managed accordingly.

 Call us today at (404) 855-2141 to learn more.